Kath & Kim (American TV series): Production

 Prior to being adapted to an American version, the first two seasons of the original version aired in the United States on Trio in 2004.
 After Trio folded it moved over to the Sundance Channel in early 2006.

-On November 9, 2006, NBC announced a U.S. version of Kath & Kim.
-A pilot episode was produced by Reveille (the same studio that adapted Ugly Betty and The Office into U.S. hits) and NBC Universal, with Riley and Turner serving as executive producers and consultants.
+On November 9, 2006, NBC announced an American version of Kath & Kim.
+A pilot episode was produced by Reveille (the same studio that adapted Ugly Betty and The Office into American hits) and NBC Universal, with Riley and Turner serving as executive producers and consultants.
 Paul Feig was picked to direct the pilot episode.

 Originally, NBC wanted the series to air in the 2007–2008 fall television season, but decided against it.
 The series was greenlighted after the network named Reveille founder Ben Silverman its new entertainment head.
 Silverman had been trying to bring this adaptation to American screens since 2004.
 The show was ordered to series in early 2008.
 The series aired in Australia on Channel 7 in mid-2008, but only aired the pilot and first episode until it was taken off and replaced by repeats of the original series due to popular demand.
 The full series was later aired in Australia.

 Casting

 Molly Shannon was cast as Kath, and Selma Blair as Kim.
-Even though they are playing mother and daughter, Shannon is actually only eight years older than Blair: Shannon was born in 1964, Blair in 1972.
-Similarly, in the Australian version, Jane Turner (Kath) is only five months older than Gina Riley (Kim).
+Even though they are playing mother and daughter, Shannon is actually only seven years older than Blair: Shannon was born on September 16, 1964, and Blair was born on June 23, 1972.
+Similarly, in the Australian version, Jane Turner (Kath) is only six months older than Gina Riley (Kim).

 Several names have been changed for the US version.
 While Kath has retained her full name from the Australian series (in which she was known as Kath Day until her marriage to Kel at the end of Season 1) and Kim has retained her first name, Kim is known as Kim Day (rather than Kim Craig née Day) although in one episode Kath calls her by her full name in which Kim's original middle name of Diane was replaced with Crystal.
 The two other characters have different first names: Craig Baker (replacing Brett Craig) and Phil Knight (replacing Kel Knight), while the character of Sharon is entirely absent from the series, as Magda Szubanski objected to the casting.

 Maya Rudolph made the show's first guest appearance as Athena Scooberman in episode 8, "Sacrifice".
 Pamela Anderson made the show's second guest appearance in episode 9, "Friends".

 Location settings

 Originally, the series setting was supposed to be set in Fountain Valley, a fictitious suburb of Phoenix, Arizona.
 There were suggestions of using the San Fernando Valley portion of Los Angeles, California, as the setting, after they started shooting episodes on June 13, 2008, in Los Angeles' West Hills neighborhood.
-Throughout the series there were references to geographical setting as Central Florida; characters sometimes referenced short, sunny, afternoon rain downpours as are typical of Central Florida's climate.
+Throughout the series there were references to the geographical setting as Central Florida; characters sometimes referenced short, sunny, afternoon rain downpours as are typical of Central Florida's climate.